 During the nineties, certification schemes for wooden products startet to establish themselves, which guarantee raw material from exemplary forestry and supervise the complete value-added chain of a wooden product with the help of independent certifying institutions.
 The original idea was to curb ruthless exploitation of the tropical rain forests.
 But in the meantime, also large parts of the European forests are certified.
 Apart from sustainability in forest management, certification also ensures that ecological and social aspects are taken into consideration.

 In Europe, the two certification schemes FSC and PEFC are most widely used.
 In general, it can be assumed that both proofs of origin equally make sure, that the raw material made of European wood is sourced from exemplary forestry.
-However, in the central-European regions so rich in beech trees, the forest areas certified by FSC are rather marginal compared to the ones certified by PEFC, which is why the PEFC proof of origin is mainly used with sawn beech timber.
+However, in the central-European regions so rich in beech trees, the forest areas certified by FSC are rather marginal compared to the ones certified by PEFC, which is why the PEFC proof of origin is mainly used with sawn beech lumber.

 It is also worth knowing, that the certification schemes are using national standards.
 In this respect, the forest standards of certification schemes in Germany count among the strictest in the world.
 Therefore, it is assumed that German hardwood is a particularly valuable hardwood in ecological terms.

 Certification according to PEFC standards is a transparent and independent monitoring system for securing sustainability in forestry and thus an exemplary forestry use.
 All the forest owners may voluntarily participate in it.